dwyfrequency/Fullstack-Academy-Notes/README.md

   - Program vs Process:
     - we are going to be writing programs that will be turned into node processes
   - asynchronicity:
-    - async code: code that may take a variable amount of time. (code is asynchronous if) the execution order is not dependent upon the command order
+    - async code: code that may take a variable amount of time. (code is asynchronous<br /> if) the execution order is not dependent upon the command order
     - Example Use Case: query a db.
   - concurrency types:
     - single threaded blocking